-He spent almost 50 years alone at 10,000 feet; his hobby helped shape climate research in the Rockies
+He spent almost 50 years alone at 10,000 feet.
+His hobby helped shape climate research in the Rockies.

 If Barr can’t stay, “there’s good chance the lab will ask its caretakers to pick up some of the things that can’t be measured so easily,” said Inouye.
 “I think the lab appreciates how valuable Billy’s observations have been, and how important it will be to keep them going.”

 For now, Barr intends to remain.
 He just put in a new wood stove.
 He is considering subscribing to Hulu so he can watch “Happiest Season,” a holiday movie starring Kristen Stewart and Daniel Levy.
-He is witnessing snowfall here for the 50th year straight.
+He is witnessing snow fall here for the 50th year straight.

 “My stuff has basically become useless other than the fact that it goes back a good ways, and it’s got easy-to-measure information that we can continue,” Barr said.
 “I just want to keep it going.
 It is interesting – it is, I think.
 And it’s helpful.”